jzmack/static_site_generator/content/projects/Airwave-SSL/index.md

 This project is a mostly-automated solution for installing SSL certificates on Aruba AirWave servers.
 To accomplish this, I used Python and the APIs on Aruba AirWave, which has one API specifically for installing SSL certs.
 I say mostly automated because at my organization, there is a separate team that manages and approves new certs for web servers, and that first step of obtaining a cert for renewal could not be automated.
 Had we been managing the certs with Aruba Clearpass, then this could have easily been a fully automated self-serve process.
 So this solution accounts for that single restraint and aims to make deploying new SSL certs on these servers as efficient as possible.

+This visual is oversimplified and just for reference.
+I'll be getting into the specifics down in the **How it works** section below.

 ![AirWave SSL Cert visual](/images/airwave-ssl-cert.png)

 ## Why I made this